VOLTTRON/external-clients-for-rabbitmq/python-rabbitmq-volttron-client/README.md

     ```
     Certifcates will be generated inside 'result' directory.

-5. If you would like to generate another pair of client certificates, run the following command.
+5. Generate another pair of client certificates using the below command with CN=<client name>.
+The CN parameter value provided will be the name of the user that would connect to machine 1 RabbitMQ server.
    ```
    make client-cert CN=test-admin
    ```